 Monopush 30-minute-counter or minute marker.

-Everything you see is fashioned from Grade 5 titanium.
+Everything you see is crafted from Grade 5 titanium.
 This includes the Ø 42 x 13.7 mm (15 incl. glass) case, bezel, back, crown, mono pushers and buckle.
 The 22 mm strap of the Mechanik2 is made of natural rubber, which makes it both wrist-friendly and, like the titanium, allergy-neutral.
 The M2 is powered by a modified Manufacture caliber based on the ETA 7750, which drives the annual calendar and ancillary functions.

 Markus von Allmen